Skip to content

 Non-financial factors

 Beyond the units: EVs are quieter, torquier, have fewer service visits, and produce no tailpipe emissions.
-Some cities (ULEZ, CAZ) charge daily fees on older petrol/diesel cars that EVs avoid entirely.
+Some cities charge daily fees on older petrol/diesel cars that EVs avoid entirely.
 EVs also allow Vehicle-to-Load and Vehicle-to-Grid applications that are maturing.
 Petrol cars have a denser refuelling network, faster refuelling, and — for now — wider second-hand choice.

 What the calculator does not include